coderzbx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### 5. Describe the approach taken for finding a solution.

 My final model results were:
-* training set accuracy of 0.975
+* Training set accuracy of 97.5%
-* validation set accuracy of  0.985
+* Validation set accuracy of  98.5%
-* test set accuracy of 0.972
+* Test set accuracy of 97.2%

 #### First attempt: validation accuracy 91.5 %